 Bringing a Laptop

-While there are computer facilities on campus, we recommend that students with access to laptop computers bring them to Jerusalem.
-Students have found this to be quite useful for writing papers and accessing the Internet at their convenience.
-The customs officials may require you to register your laptop as a “luxury item,” and you may have to pay duty on it if you leave it in Israel.
+While there are computer facilities on campus, we recommend that students bring a laptop with them to Jerusalem.
+In rare instances, customs officials may require you to register your laptop as a “luxury item,” and you may have to pay duty on it if you leave it in Israel.
 For more information about customs regulations regarding laptops, please contact your local Israeli consulate.

 The Boyar Building has many ports enabled for connection to the Internet.
-There is also wireless internet available in the school cafeteria.
-Students with laptops can connect to the Internet in both of these on-campus locations.
+There is also wireless internet available.
 The Student Village housing complex is wired for direct internet connection.
-(PCs are rumored to be easier than Macs to configure in the dormitories.)
 The Bronfman and Maiersdorf complexes do not have Wi-Fi, but each has a computer room.
-In rooms without an Ethernet connection, you may order and pay for dial-up service through a landline, although many students choose to use their cell phones exclusively and do not order telephone service.

 Books in English are generally more expensive in Israel than in the US.
 You may find it worthwhile to bring: